liudiciani/falconproj/README.md

 *config - Config is used to hide security information about logging into and querying our database.

-*body-parser - TODO
+*body-parser - Body parser allows us to send data back and forth between redirects.

-*express-session - TODO.
+*express-session - Enables session support for our web application.

-*chance - TODO. (aaron for URL generator)
+*chance - Chance.js is a minimalistic library used for random string generation.

 ##Views